Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 Nosebleeds in dogs may have various causes.
-Medically known as epistaxis, if your dog has nosebleeds often it may translate into a trip to the veterinarian for a thorough check-up.
+Medically known as epistaxis, if your dog has nosebleeds often, it may translate into a trip to the veterinarian for a thorough check-up.
 While a nosebleed occasionally may signify nothing more than a foxtail or blade of grass stuck in the dog's nasal passage, frequent nosebleeds may be caused by much more serious conditions.

 Nosebleeds in dogs may be unilateral or bilateral, meaning that the blood may be coming from just one nostril or from both the nostrils.
 This detail can help your veterinarian attain a proper diagnosis.
-Attention must be paid also to the type of blood loss ranging from a few drops to a pretty heavy flow.
+Attention must also be paid to the type of blood loss ranging from a few drops to a pretty heavy flow.
 A dog sneezing blood may also help determine a diagnosis as it's often suggestive of something causing irritation to the dog's nasal passages.

 Owners must be able to halt a nosebleed effectively to avoid a dog from losing too much blood.
 Small dogs may lose blood volume much faster than other dogs.
-Following is a list of possible causes of nosebleeds in dogs.
+Here is a list of possible causes of nosebleeds in dogs.

 Causes of Unilateral Nosebleeds in Dogs (Affecting Only One Nostril)

 Unilateral (only form one nostril) nosebleeds are most likely to be caused by: